 Consciousness extends beyond thought and perceives light.
 Agnes was very perceptive of light.
 Through light there is more perception, light as metaphor, another language of consciousness.
 To define consciousness is to limit its awareness, there may be more than thought and light.
 It creates matter which doesn’t exist except for consciousness, perception.

-Manfred first started studying at university in Singapore, NUS.
+Bernard first started studying at university in Singapore, NUS.
 The university felt a special place each day.
 After studying he would go to a local haunt for a drink, he believed that the haunt was the true university often meeting lecturers there and discussing what he was learning.
-One such occasion had a profound impact on Manfred.
+One such occasion had a profound impact on Bernard.
 A lecturer who was absorbed by Entanglement Theory talked with him about it and he too became absorbed, and intuitionistic logic.
+A nice idea for intuition to be as real as the binary.
 At NUS with the very same lecturer he first learnt of Entanglement’s double slit experiment, an experiment he would do in laboratory type conditions.
 The experiment proved that particles communicate faster than the speed of light or any mode known to man.
 That if you change the polarity of a particle another changes simultaneously if the two particles were created in the same event.
 He did this experiment in conjunction with the university of Madrid and observed the change in polarity and proved that it happened faster than if the two particles could communicate directly in a straight line at the speed of light.
-So Manfred thought Agnes was acting in this other mode that science too acknowledged.
+So Bernard thought Agnes was acting in this other mode that science too acknowledged.

 Humans don’t need to compete with AI, we are different, conscious.
 Just use AI like hammers and nails, refrigerators, objects we have created

-For Manfred because of Agnes it could not be disputed that love exists, evidence and a truth of consciousness.
+For Bernard because of Agnes it could not be disputed that love exists, evidence and a truth of consciousness.
 Love was acknowledged by all religions as a key of existence.
 Ideas exist, concepts like Good and Evil.
-Manfred felt love was one of the most important ideas in consciousness.
+Bernard felt love was one of the most important ideas in consciousness.
 Goodwill rather than selfishness.

 At her home in China Agnes visited a reputable Chinese Doctor troubled by migraine.
 His practice was focussed on the mind, placebo medicines that worked.
 There was a tree outside his office that he told patients had healing powers.
 For incurables he would have them walk around the tree and focus on loving kindness.
 He suggested the tree responded to correct action and helped fight the disease.
 He felt consciousness had an impact and was the source of disease.
 These walks around the tree seemed to end Agnes complaint.
 After visiting the tree three times her migraine was gone.
 Perhaps through mind she altered cells in her body that caused the migraine.
 After seeing the doctor she followed his advice and started practicing meditation, to find some rest for her consciousness.